xi33/PHeart/README.md

-# Plog will be a Blog engine written in ASP.NET MVC
+# PHeart will be a website

 I want to merge the style of syte(written in django) and add some more functions.